logo

 Preparing for a Graduate Program

 Students entering speech language pathology programs have typically studied a communication-disorders field during their undergraduate education (bachelor’s degree level).
-Undergraduate majors in communication disorders are designed to provide the appropriate educational background for master’s degree programs in speech language pathology and related professions, Actual titles of communications-disorders undergraduate majors vary among colleges.
-Some common titles of these majors include communication disorders, speech and hearing sciences, and speech language pathology and audiology.
+Undergraduate majors in communication disorders are designed to provide the appropriate educational background for master’s degree programs in speech language pathology and related professions.

 The background education required for entry into a graduate speech language pathology program varies among graduate programs.
-If a student’s undergraduate program did not include any of the courses required by the master’s degree program they enter, the student will have to complete those courses either prior to enrollment or while taking courses in the graduate program.
+If a student’s undergraduate program did not include any of the courses required by the master’s degree program they plan to enroll in, the student will have to complete those courses either prior to enrollment or while taking courses in the graduate program.

 Selecting a Program